Manjula Pothos Care Guide

 If you’re going to put your manjula pothos in a terrarium, ensure there is proper drainage.

 This particular plant requires bright indirect light because it has so much white in it.
 The light helps make the lighter parts of the leaves pop more.
-So, the brighter the lighting, the better.
+So, low light conditions aren’t the best for this pothos.

 Manjula pothos prefers moist, loamy soil that drains well.
-It grows best in a soil with a pH range from 6.1 to 6.5.
+It grows best in a potting mix with a pH range from 6.1 to 6.5.

 Manjulas don’t require a lot of fertilizer.
 They will need to be fertilized during the spring and summer growing season to promote new growth.